CNN is working with Maxar Technologies to print spy satellite photos of Arcticmilitary bases in Russia. Loose lips sinking US ships?

 Biden and Secretary of State Blinken continue to egg on Ukraine to conflict.

-They apparently intend to finish the job they started during the Ukraine coup in 2014.
-Washington is sending weapons.
+They apparently intend to finish the job they started during the U.S.-led Ukraine coup in 2014 with Blinken as chief architect.

 Is Ukraine any of our business or is the country just “Biden business”?